calcitem/Sanmill/programr.md

 `search()` does some other special processing because it is at the top of the search tree.
 This function then calls `search()` to recursively process lower-depth nodes.

-The first step in search() is to check if the current board position is drawn, due to a 3-fold repetition of moves, or the 50-move rule.
+The first step in search() is to check if the current board position is drawn, due to a 3-fold repetition of moves, or the N-move rule.

 Sanmill will also terminate the search immediately if the absolute maximum ply depth is reached.
 This is quite unlikely.